No booking fees on the app

 How do I find York to Edinburgh (Waverley) train timetables?

-While York to Edinburgh (Waverley) trains are usually on time, delays or disruptions may occur due to weather, strikes, and other factors.
-Finding a train timetable for your trip from York to Edinburgh (Waverley) is easy with Train Journey Planner.
-Simply enter your departure and arrival stations to get a detailed schedule of available trains.
-Input your travel details to discover the best routes, connections, and train times.
+York to Edinburgh (Waverley) trains are generally punctual, but delays or disruptions can happen due to weather, strikes, and other factors.
+With Train Journey Planner, finding a train timetable for your trip is simple.
+Enter your departure and arrival stations to view a detailed schedule of available trains.
+Provide your travel details to find the best routes, connections, and train times.

 How early should I arrive for a train in the UK?